aws/copilot-cli/site/content/docs/commands/storage-init.en.md

 ```

 !!!attention "Considerations when using Aurora Serverless v1 storage"
-    #### Aurora Serverless v1 is planed to reach EOF as of 2024/12/31
-    Aurora Serverless users have received the following emails:
-    > "We are reaching out to let you know that as of December 31, 2024, Amazon Aurora will no longer support Serverless version 1 (v1).
-As per the Aurora Version Policy [1], we are providing 12 months notice to give you time to upgrade your database cluster(s).
-Aurora supports two versions of Serverless.
-We are only announcing the end of support for Serverless v1.
-Aurora Serverless v2 continues to be supported.
-We recommend that you proactively upgrade your databases running Amazon Aurora Serverless v1 to Amazon Aurora Serverless v2 at your convenience before December 31, 2024."

     #### Aurora Serverless v1 is only supported for workload-level storage
     If you want to create an Aurora Serverless v1 with "environment" lifecycle, please see [this example](https://github.com/aws/copilot-cli/discussions/5621).